They Call It ‘The Holy Fruit of the Himalayas’ — Rich in the Same Fatty Acids That Human Skin is Made From

 These berries are among my favorites, which is why I hope to have a tree or bush sometime in the future (the trees can be found on Amazon.com here).

-If you can’t find a Sea Buckthorn orchard, I recommend buying organic Sea Buckthorn Oil from Activation Products, a company that has the best quality I have found thus far.
+If you can’t find a Sea Buckthorn orchard, I recommend trying organic Sea Buckthorn Oil from Activation Products, a company that has the best quality I have found thus far.

 This Oil can be taken internally or applied topically for healthy, glowing skin.
-Try it by clicking here
+Try it – Here

 To your best health,